St Helens (UK Parliament constituency)

 St Helens was a constituency in the county of Lancashire, England.
 It returned one Member of Parliament (MP) to the House of Commons of the UK Parliament.

-Created by the Redistribution of Seats Act 1885, the constituency was abolished in 1983, being split into North and South seats.
+Created by the Redistribution of Seats Act 1885, the constituency was abolished in 1983, being split into St Helens North and St Helens South seats.

 Boundaries

-1885–1918: The municipal borough of St Helens.
+1885–1918: The Municipal Borough of St Helens.

 1918–1983: The County Borough of St Helens.